utsavll0/calorieApp_server/README.md

  <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-plain.svg" alt="html" width="20" height="20"> CSS3 </br>
  <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-plain.svg" alt="css" width="20" height="20">  HTML 5 </br>

+ # Help by using our Software

+- With the help of our application, users will get to know the proper analysis of their diet and workout plan.
+- The registration form contains the target weight and target date.
+By filling that, the user will get an  analysis in the form of a bar graph based on their past meal intake and burnout.
+In addition, it also shows how many more calories does the user has to intake or burn.

 # Core Functionalities of the Application

  ## Register